horveypalacios/horveypalacios.github.io/_pages/about.md

 I am interested in improvements to dietary and health reconstructions through integrating ancient biomolecules, biogeochemical isotopes, osteological analyses, and qualitative methods.
 I analyze ancient biomolecules primarily through discovery metagenomics of calcified dental plaque, known as dental calculus.
 This substrate is composed of genetic material from different sources, including diet, novel pathogens, and microbial ecologies that a molecular anthropologist can analyze and authenticate to gain a molecular picture of an individual's diet and health.
 Methodologically, I am interested in improving ancient dietary DNA analysis and integrating proteomics and metabolomics into research on ancient diet and health.
 I am also interested in understanding how multidisciplinary approaches to reconstructions of antiquity can refine our understanding of ancient (and contemporary) narratives of stress.

 Additionally, I am interested in comparative osteobiographies and the development of molecular biographies to further refine our interpretations of identity and personhood in antiquity.
-Theoretically, I am interested in how bioarchaeological and mortuary archaeology relates to concepts of situated biologies, collective memory, personhood, identity, and inequality.
+Theoretically, I am interested in how bioarchaeology and mortuary archaeology relate to concepts of situated biologies, collective memory, personhood, identity, and inequality.
 My previous research has attempted to identify patterns of bioarchaeological and mortuary variation from the earliest individuals of the ancient Maya site of Holtun, Guatemala, to analyze personhood and identity.
 Additionally, I have studied how body partibility and collective memory play critical roles in how ancient and contemporary Maya individuals remembered their ancestral communities.

 What is this site?